JohnTheBastard/ReactiveStocks/README.md

 Build the app!

 >  Unfortunately, the free API we're using for real-time stock data can be unreliable at certain times of the day and requests will occasionally time-out.
 If you do not see any stock prices when the app loads, wait a few moments, as a new request is made every 60 seconds.
 (Requests are logged to the console, so you should be able to see whether a request succeeds.)

+To run tests, please first select the `ReactiveStocksSpecs` schema.